Spetisbury: St John the Baptist

 The parish church of St John the Baptist lies on the west side of the A350.
 The north arcade dates from the late 12th or early 13th century and the tower (with a ring of six heavy bells) from the late 15th or early 16th century.
 Most of the church was built in 1858, before Thomas Henry Wyatt restored the building in 1895.
 The church was built with a mixture of building stones, chiefly knapped flint.
 The early-17th-century pulpit has ornate panelled sides, including cherub heads.
 The font was made of Purbeck marble, and is likely the same age as the tower.
 In the north wall, there is an early 17th-century monument to John Bowyer, who died in 1599.
 In the churchyard, close to the porch, is the three-sided pyramid gravestone of Thomas Rackett, rector of the village and Charlton Marshall for 60 years.
-The church is a Grade 1 listed building and the Rackett monument and octagonal memorial to the fallen of WWI and WWII are both Grade 2 listed.
+The church is a Grade I listed building and the Rackett monument and octagonal memorial to the fallen of WWI and WWII are both Grade II listed.